rayanehaddadj/walking-chronic-lbp-HUNT/README.md

 # Volume and Intensity of Walking and Risk of Chronic Low Back Pain: The HUNT Study

-This depository hosts scripts supporting a research investigating the association between volume and intensity of walking with risk of chronic low back pain in Norwegian adults.

-All analyses were conducted with Stata version 18.5 (StataCorp).
+This repository hosts the analytical scripts used in the research study "Volume and Intensity of Walking and Risk of Chronic Low Back Pain".
+The code supports data processing, statistical analysis, and visualization, ensuring transparency and reproducibility of the findings.
+All analyses were conducted using Stata (StataCorp, College Station, TX, USA).

+Reference:
+Haddadj R, Nordstoga AL, Nilsen TIL, et al. Volume and Intensity of Walking and Risk of Chronic Low Back Pain.
+JAMA Netw Open.
+2025;8(6):e2515592.
+Available at: https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2835297